 Introduction to Electronic Warfare

-The aim of this course is to provide an understanding of the issues associated with the design and provision of tactical electronic warfare systems on the modern battlefield.
-Both communications Electronic Warfare (EW) and non-communications EW are discussed.
+The aim of this course is to provide an understanding of the issues associated with the design and provision of tactical electronic warfare (EW) systems on the modern battlespace.
+Both communications EW and non-communications EW are discussed.

 The course is for anyone who needs to understand tactical electronic warfare, including military officers, defence civilians, and members of defence industry.
 No prior military or technical knowledge is assumed.